latitudesh/latitudesh-go-sdk/README.md

 By Default, an API error will return `components.APIError`.
 When custom error responses are specified for an operation, the SDK may also return their associated error.
 You can refer to respective *Errors* tables in SDK docs for more details on possible error types for each operation.

-For example, the `Create` function may return the following errors:
+For example, the `PostAPIKey` function may return the following errors:

 | Error Type             | Status Code | Content Type             |
 | ---------------------- | ----------- | ------------------------ |